lbeder/crypto-scanner/README.md

 └──────┴─────────────┘
 ```

+#### Showing USD Values

-If you are interested in scanning the $ value of the balances, you can pass the optional `-p/--price` flag which will query the balances using [https://www.coingecko.com/](CoinGecko API):
+If you are interested in showing the USD values of the balances, you can pass the optional `-p/--price` flag which will query the prices using [https://www.coingecko.com/](CoinGecko API):

 ```sh
 crypto-scanner scan -p